sheffler/checkr-agents/checkr_agents/system/README.md

 - The second line mounts "agent_server2" at the Unix Socket Domain named "pipename".
 By convention, Agent Server unix sockets are mounted at "/tmp/agent-{pipename}.sock".
 - The third line mounts "agent_server3" with the in-memory pipe name "channelname."

 The nice thing about the mount names is that they are used consistently across the NLIP Agent Servers in this project.
-For example, if using the Mach2 NLIP chat agent, you can connect directly to "http://localhost:8024" to interact with it.
+For example, if using the Mach2 NLIP chat agent, you can connect directly to "http://localhost:8024" to interact with `agent_server1`.

 Mach2 also understands the Unix Domain Socket convention of Agent Servers so that if you type "unix://pipename" into the address bar of Mach2, it will find the Unix Domain Socket "/tmp/agent-{pipename}.sock" and open a session there.